“Romantic, laid-back and happiness-infused beach house with pool and excellent service, near Galle (sleeps 2-3)”

 - Well being

 Kikili is as ideal for a couple with 1 child as it is for lovers.
-We had our 11-month-old daughter with us when we did this review and she could not have been happier or better looked after.
+We visited with our 11-month-old daughter and she could not have been happier or better looked after.
 The house staff are naturals with kids and only too glad to babysit for an hour here and there.
+More babysitting can be provided at an additional cost.
 The pool is not gated or walled off so you will need to watch crawlers at all times.
 Bring your own travel cot and feeding chair.

 Babies (0-1 years)

 Family friendly accommodation:

 Cots Available, Extra Beds Available